Ravindra Kumar Ray: Early and personal life

 He completed his high school from Bharkatta and later completed his graduation from St. Columba's College, Hazaribag.
-He further went on to complete his Master degree from Ranchi University and PhD in History on "Development of RSS with special reference to Chota-Nagpur" from Vinoba Bhave University.
+He further went on to complete his master's degree from Ranchi University and PhD in History on "Development of RSS with special reference to Chota-Nagpur" from Vinoba Bhave University.

 He later joined Aadarsh College Rajdhanwar in Giridih District as a lecturer of history and continues to be in the service but on leave.

 Political career

 In 1975 during the emergency period Ravindra Ray joined RSS and was involved in underground operations.
 During this tenure he used to visit Hazaribagh, Barahi, Ramgarh, and Gola on his bicycle and used to exchange messages, plan and discuss strategies with the underground political activists of that period.

 He became a part of ABVP in 1977 and officially joined BJP in the year 1984.
 In 1988 he became the General Secretary of Bharatiya Janta Yuva Morcha.

 He unsuccessfully contested the Bihar legislative assembly election from Bagodar and Rajdhanwar in 1985 and 1990 respectively.
 Although he didn’t contest the 1995 assembly elections but he was given the responsibility of managing the elections of three assemblies which were Giridih, Jamua and Gandey and which BJP won.

-Dr. Ray won his first election in the year 2000 from Rajdhanwar assembly constituency under Bihar Legislative Assembly.
+Ray won his first election in the year 2000 from Rajdhanwar assembly constituency under Bihar Legislative Assembly.
 He was the first person who came to Ranchi and did press conference during the creation of Jharkhand as a separate state.
 He took oath as Mines and Minerals Minister with independent charge in Marandi’s Government and in the political circle it was said that Dr. Rai was the second-in-command of the then govt.
 During his incumbency as Minister of Mines and Minerals he brought in many changes in the Mining Policy of the state in which one of the major changes was the removal of Royalty from sand and still the government follows the same policy.

 On 11 March 2003 when most of the ministers decided to topple Marandi’s government he was the man who stood up and sensing that the speaker was behind all this, he brought no-confidence motion against the speaker a first of its kind.
 Later on there was change in the leadership and Arjun Munda became the new Chief Minister of Jharkhand.
 He was instrumental in forming the Munda govt.
 He took oath as the cabinet minister of Labour and Industry.
 During his tenure he introduced single window policy in his department for the first of its kind in the state of Jharkhand.